whitmer/chrome_edu_apps/README.md

 EduApps Chrome Extension
 =========================

-Right now this is Moodle and Canvas-only.
-I'll be adding more LMSs as we go.
 Basically this embeds the edu-apps.org interface into various LMSs to make it easier to configure LTI apps that are available on that site.

+Right now it's been configured to work in:

+- Canvas
+- Moodle
+- CourseSites (Blackboard)

 To try it out, load the .crx file in Chrome to install the extension.
 Do this by going to Tools -> Extensions